michaeldayreads/reference/md-markdown.md

 > Simply use the expected format.

 # Attributions and sources

 A footnote style of source referencing can be used.

+As an example, we'll recognize that a program is a particular kind of finite game as discussed by Carse.[^Carse_1986]

 First, use the `[^title_of_work_1]` notation to get a simple superscript on your reference.